 It can be difficult to get your testosterone levels tested on the NHS, particularly if your surgery doesn’t have a menopause specialist.
 Choose a properly regulated company if you decide to go private.

 You can get tested through our fully regulated testosterone service.
-We use finger-prick blood tests from Thriva, which is regulated by the Medicines and Healthcare products Regulatory Agency (MHRA).
+We partner with Medichecks for our blood tests, which is regulated by the Medicines and Healthcare products Regulatory Agency (MHRA).

 When should you get a testosterone test?